 Section 1: Chair.
-The Chair shall serve as the presiding officer at meetings of the members and of the Board; and shall be an ex officio voting member of the Executive Committee and of the Governance Committee, and shall have the right to attend, without vote, any meetings of the Audit Committee and/or of the Compensation/Organization Committees of the Board.
+The Chair shall serve as the presiding officer at meetings of the members and of the Board; and shall be an ex officio voting member of the Executive Committee and of the Governance Committee, and shall have the right to attend, without vote, any meetings of other board committees.

 Section 2: Chair Designate.
 The Chair Designate shall perform the duties of the Chair during the Chair's absence or temporary disability; in the event of the Chair's death, resignation or inability to serve, shall become Chair of the Society for the balance of the unexpired term and the following full term of office; shall represent the Chair at the Chair's request and assist in carrying out the objectives of the Society.
 The Chair Designate shall have such other powers and perform such other duties as the Board or the Chair may determine.
-The Chair Designate shall be SHRM certified at the time of nomination or appointment, or no later than November 1st following election.
-This requirement will be waived if the Chair Designate is a qualified Special Expertise Director in good standing.